 Looking elsewhere for funding inspiration?
 In cities throughout the world, there are other models to consider that could help create long-term predictable funding for efficient and effective investment decisions.

-It’s always a good idea to ask citizens to help make important decisions around infrastructure.
-It’s an exciting time to be in a growing city with new thinking and collaboration.
+It’s always a good idea to ask citizens to help make important decisions around infrastructure- but only if they are informed of all the facts.
+It’s an exciting time to be in an innovative Regina with new thinking and collaboration – we should take advantage of the current slowdown in development to think of better ways to fund infrastructure.
 We can respond to our fluctuating pace of population growth and build a great city to live, work, invest and play in.

 Possible New Revenue Streams